mattermost/docs/source/administration/devops-command-center.rst

 You can view all incidents in the incident Backstage via **Main Menu > Incidents & Playbooks** and then select an incident to view the following details:

 - Incident name

 - A link icon to open the corresponding incident channel

 - Status (**Ongoing** or **Ended**)

 - The commander, including profile picture and username

 - A prompt to `Export the Incident Channel <#exporting-channels>`_
-- The total duration

 - The **Duration** widget displays the duration of the incident.
 While the incident is ongoing, the end time is displayed as **Ongoing**.
 When the incident has ended, it shows the end time (in the user's timezone).

-- The number of members currently involved in the incident

 - The **Members Involved** widget indicates the total number of users that participated in the channel, either by posting a message, being assigned as commander, or interacting with a checklist.
 This number is not affected by users leaving the channel, or users joining the channel but not participating.

-- The number of messages posted to the channel, including another prompt to open the corresponding incident channel

 - The total number of messages displayed includes messages posted by both users and bots (including the incident response bot).
 It does not include system or ephemeral messages.

 - A graph depicting when each checklist item was completed

 **Filtering incidents**